.webp)

 When your aligners are ready, we will book your fitting appointment.
 You’ll collect your entire set of aligners in one go, learn how to wear them, and get tips for keeping them clean and invisible.

 From here, it’s simply a matter of wearing your aligners, following your plan, and watching your smile transform step by step.
 And the best part?
-You will have the Zenyum team cheering you on the whole way!
+The Zenyum team will be with you every step of the way- monitoring your progress, answering your questions, and making sure your treatment stays on track.

 Answer a few questions, and take four teeth pictures.
 It only takes a few minutes!